Xilinx/inference-server/docs/docker.rst

 Start the container
 -------------------

-You can start the production container with ``docker`` as any other container.
+You can start the deployment image with ``docker`` as any other container.
 You need to pass along any devices that you want to enable in your container and expose ports to access the server.
 Look at the ``docker run`` documentation for more information about what flags can be passed.